mrYakamoto/anagrams-1-detecting-anagrams/README.md

 end
 ```

+Since this is a simple refactor, you shouldn't need to change the tests you wrote in Release 1.

 ##Optimize Your Learning

 As you are coding consider and discuss:
   * Do I have a clear understanding of how this procedure works?
   * Am I stuck because I know what I want to do but don't know how to say it in Ruby?
   * Am I stuck because my understanding of how anagrams work is to fuzzy or mistaken?
+  * Do my tests prove that my code is working correctly?
   * Why is adding the canonical method a good idea?
 What principles in programming does it follow?

 ##Resources